deanpatel2/deanpatel2.github.io/interests.md

 ### Data Analytics

-I got into analytics because there are such low barriers to entry.
-All you need is a curious mind and data.
-As a curious person who likes numbers and has lots of various passions, analytics became my way of expressing my personality through the questions and insights I generate.
+Analytics is not only a career goal but a hobby as well.
+I like analytics because all you need is a curious mind.
+Through generating questions writing about my projects, analytics allows me to combine passions and became a way of expressing my personality.

 ### Football (real football)